 For the Tour de Suisse Challenge participants, this day is all about active recovery.
 Before the final alpine stage on Sunday, the group has to complete the time trial distance on stage 7 and save some energy for Sunday.

 The NEW Tour de Suisse Challenge 2021 culminates in a brilliant Queen’s Stage.
-The demanding alpine circuit passes over the triple peaks of Furka-Grimsel-Susten.
-The crowning final climb in 2021 to the finish heads through the legendary Schöllenen Gorge to Andermatt.
-With four KOMs up for grabs and scarcely any flat sections, the stage reaches a total ascent of 3,600 metres in altitude.
+The demanding Alpine circuit leads over the Oberalp-Lukmanier-Gotthard triumvirate.
+The final climb in 2021 to the Gotthard Pass will be the last ride for all participants.
+With three KOMs up for grabs and scarcely any flat sections, the stage reaches a total ascent of 3,560 metres in altitude.
 Whoever successfully masters this last stage has most honestly earned the podium ceremony and the photo session with the overall winner of the professional race.